VirginiaTech/virginiatech.github.io/index.md

 {:style="text-align: center;"}

 * Thursday, Oct.
 19th from 7:00 - 8:00 PM at Pamplin 30
-Learn the basics of Git and GitHub through an interactive [Git/GitHub Workshop](http://google.com){:target="_blank"} hosted by the VT GitHub Organization and Hackers@VT
+Learn the basics of Git and GitHub through an interactive Git/GitHub Workshop hosted by the VT GitHub Organization and Hackers@VT
 * Weekly Git/GitHub Office Hours **@** McBryde 106
 	* Monday from 5:00PM to 8:00PM - Jieun Chon
 	* Friday from 2:30PM to 5:30PM - Teddy Todorov